-How much do you love an outdoor market?
+I love to visit North Texas farmers markets and help support local farmers.
+Whenever I can, I buy local produce.
 I can’t get enough of them.
-Most of them I found are open on Saturdays and year around, and a few are open all year round every Saturday.
-These open-air farmer’s markets in North TX are open at certain times of the year, so take note of that and make plans to visit.
+Most of them I found are open on Saturdays and year-round, and a few are open all year round on every Saturday.
+These open-air farmer’s markets in North TX are open at certain times of the year, so take note of that and plan to visit.
 Be sure to bring your own bags.
 It’s nice to have a bag to put everything in.
-Some larger markets may have bags that they give out, but bring your own just in case.
+Some larger markets may have bags that they give out, but bring your own, just in case.

 Farmer’s Markets In North TX

-I love to visit Farmer’s Markets to help support local farmers and buy local produce.
-Still, there seemed to be none close to me, so I looked on the Internet to find a few nearest to me, and what I found were many in different areas of Dallas and Fort Worth, and I thought perhaps others might want a list all in one place.
-So, here’s a list of top local Farmer’s Markets in North TX.
-I’ve also listed times, dates, and what they sell, if known.
+I searched the Internet for a few nearest to me and found many farmers markets in DFW.
+I thought perhaps others might want a list, too.
+Here’s a list of top local Farmer’s Markets in North TX.
+I’ve also listed times, dates, and what they sell if known.

 (The) Clearfork Farmers Market